tresorit/ZeroKit-Realm-encrypted-tasks/android/FromScratch.md

-# Start your E2EE Android app from Scratch
+# Start your E2EE Realm Android app from Scratch
 This tutorial walks you through how to integrate ZeroKit into your existing Realm Android app.

 ## Prerequisite